wdi-sea-01/notes/week_03_intro_to_web_apps/day_04_more_sql/dawn_sequelize/readme.md

 >Make sure you do __not__ have any spaces for each of the attributes and their data types

-`sqlize model:create --name User --attributes first_name:string,last_name:string,age:integer`
+`sqlize model:create --name user --attributes first_name:string,last_name:string,age:integer`

 This will generate the following migration